Connect with us

 “This league is relentless but it is credit to the management and staff for getting the strength in depth that we currently have.

-“Fresh legs in is a huge advantage and it is great to see the squad we have got here and I believe it is one that can get us to the next level if we keep our heads down and keep working hard.”
+“Fresh legs in League Two is a huge advantage and it is great to see the squad we have got here and I believe it is one that can get us to the next level if we keep our heads down and keep working hard.”

 “I’ve scored some nice goals this season but the winner against Stevenage was up there because of the manner of it and what it meant, helping us win after being 2-0 down,” he added.